A Great Place

 A rental car gives you the highest flexibility to dodge the crowds: You could either get there very early in the morning before any of the crowds arrive.
-Or preferably arrive around 4 PM to stay late and experience a magical sunset after most tourist have already left.
+Or preferably arrive around 4 PM to stay late and experience a magical sunset after most tourists have already left.
 You could also pay a taxi, including staying a couple of hours at the site.
-For both options it only makes economic sense when you are in group of at least 3 people or money is not an issue.
+For both options it only makes economic sense when you are in a group of at least 3 people or money is not an issue.

 It usually starts to get busy from mid-October until March.
 The peak months with the most crowds are December/January/February.
 Moderate month (still/already slightly busy): October/November, March/April.
-Late September until mid-October or mid-April until early May are great times with less tourists, lower rates and decent weather.
+Late September until mid-October or mid-April until early May are great times with fewer tourists, lower rates and decent weather.
 However, it's not as warm as in the peak summer months.
 Monthly weather overview (you can switch between F and C): El Calafate Weather.
 A travel blogger who visited in late May: Read his article

 Jokulsárlón (Google Maps) is one of the most popular sites in Iceland.
 That's why the place gets incredibly crowded during the daytime.
 Read on for our guide on how to avoid the crowds, when to see the most icebergs and more useful tips:

 The lagoon is accessible year-round.
 Even in the winter, the part of Route 1 (Ring Road) between Reykjavik and Jokulsárlón is usually snow-free.
 There might be some exceptions when heavy snow-storms occur.
 Tip: You'll have the best experience and more freedom if you rent a car, preferrably a 4WD.
 Most of our tips below can only be followed with a (rental) car.

 The icebergs are present year round.
 However, it's impossible to predict the amount of ice on a certain day.
 Our tips on increasing your chances: